samborkent/plasma-solver/README.md

 # Change log

+26-03-21:
+* Made a second pass per time step to update background particle positions, to ensure all particles get updated.
+* Tried to fix collisions.
+It's still not working as planned.
+All bg particles close to target get scattered due to the high initial plasma particle density, creating a vacuum near the target.
+* Worked on number of collision system, number of collisions does not update properly.

 25-03-21:
 * Placed the particle update after the collision calculation.
 Still need to have the distance traveled be different for collided particles and to